Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

 1. Test access to a node controller in the liquid-cooled cabinet.

-   SSH into the node controller for the host xname.
-For example, if the host xname is x1000c1s0b0n0, the node controller xname would be x1000c1s0b0.
+   SSH into the node controller for the host component name (xname).
+For example, if the host component name (xname) is x1000c1s0b0n0, the node controller component name (xname) would be x1000c1s0b0.

    If the node controller is not powered up, this SSH attempt will fail.